abellajdel/physical-web/introduction.md

 Even though this is a fairly simple idea, it immediately generates lots of questions:

 ##1.
 What's wrong with native apps?
 Nothing!
 Native apps are great but they're just not mathematically practical.
-If we believe in Moore's Law at all, there will be 1000s of these smart devices very soon and the native app approach breaks down.
+If we believe in Moore's Law at all, there will be 1000s of these smart devices in each of our lives and the native app approach just breaks down.
 Are you really going to download an app when you pass a vending machine?
-Yahoo used to be a fixed hierarchy of links and finally just had give it up once the web exploded.
+Yahoo used to be a fixed hierarchy of links for the web and finally just had give it up once the web exploded.
 The same thing will happen with smart hardware and apps.

 **When you're experiencing exponential growth, you need a system that grows automatically.**